-John Hannah (Four Weddings and a Funeral, Spartacus), Joanna Lumley (Ab Fab) and Danny Dyer (Football Factory), star in Tea Shop Asylum, a fully commercial romantic black comedy based on the remarkable experiences of successful Yugoslavian actor Rad Lazar (Breaking and Entering, Munich).
+John Hannah (Four Weddings and a Funeral, Spartacus) and Joanna Lumley (Ab Fab), star in Tea Shop Asylum, a romantic black comedy based on the remarkable true life experiences of Yugoslavian actor Rad Lazar (Breaking and Entering, Munich).
 This extremely funny script tells the story of Vlad, ex soldier and asylum seeker from the Balkans, who is awaiting a new start with his family when his past catches up with him and leads to an escalating struggle to contain a bizarre and chaotic chain of events.

-Co-written by director David Skynner and Rad Lazar, the script is acclaimed by actors Joanna Lumley and John Hannah, it is also highly regarded and has been supported by the UK Film Council Premiere Fund.
+Co-written by director David Skynner and Rad Lazar, the project has been supported by the UK Film Council Premiere Fund.

 This short taster is derived from the the longer pilot and gives a sense of the humour of the film.
-The pilot was shot over three days in and around Hastings with £10k given to us by the Premiere Fund of the UK Film Council.
+The pilot was shot over three days in and around Hastings.

-Based on real life experience, Tea Shop Asylum tells the story of Vlad, a lugubrious ex-soldier and asylum seeker from the Balkans, awaiting a new start in life, whose past catches up with him leading to a bizarre and chaotic chain of events.
+Based on real life experience, Tea Shop Asylum tells the story of Vlad, a lugubrious ex-soldier and asylum seeker from the Balkans who is awaiting a new start in life when his past catches up with him, leading to an increasingly bizarre and chaotic chain of events.

 He and his brother and father pass tedious days in a sleepy English seaside town as they await naturalisation.
 It would seem obvious that, to speed this process, Vlad should keep his head down, avoid trouble and do nothing to draw attention to himself.
 But then he got that call…